pegjs/pegjs/README.md

 The predicate is a piece of JavaScript code that is executed as if it was inside a function.
 It gets the match results of labeled expressions in preceding expression as its arguments.
 It should return some JavaScript value using the `return` statement.
 If the returned value evaluates to `true` in boolean context, just return an empty string and do not advance the parser position; otherwise consider the match failed.

-The code inside the predicate has access to all variables and functions defined in the initializer at the beginning of the grammar.
-Curly braces in the predicate code must be balanced.
+The code inside the predicate can access all variables and functions defined in the initializer at the beginning of the grammar.

+The code inside the predicate can also access the current parse position using the `offset` variable.
+It is a zero-based character index into the input string.
+If the `trackLineAndColumn` option was set to `true` when the parser was generated (or `--track-line-and-column` was used on the command line), the code can also access the current line and column using the `line` and `column` variables.
+Both are one-based indexes.

+Note that curly braces in the predicate code must be balanced.

 #### ! { *predicate* }

 The predicate is a piece of JavaScript code that is executed as if it was inside a function.
 It gets the match results of labeled expressions in preceding expression as its arguments.
 It should return some JavaScript value using the `return` statement.
 If the returned value evaluates to `false` in boolean context, just return an empty string and do not advance the parser position; otherwise consider the match failed.

-The code inside the predicate has access to all variables and functions defined in the initializer at the beginning of the grammar.
-Curly braces in the predicate code must be balanced.
+The code inside the predicate can access all variables and functions defined in the initializer at the beginning of the grammar.

+The code inside the predicate can also access the current parse position using the `offset` variable.
+It is a zero-based character index into the input string.
+If the `trackLineAndColumn` option was set to `true` when the parser was generated (or `--track-line-and-column` was used on the command line), the code can also access the current line and column using the `line` and `column` variables.
+Both are one-based indexes.

+Note that curly braces in the predicate code must be balanced.

 #### *label* : *expression*